Helmholtz–Kohlrausch effect: Brightness

 Brightness is affected most by what is surrounding the object.
 In other words, the object can look lighter or darker depending on what is around it.
 In addition, the brightness can also appear different depending on the color of the object.
 For example, an object that is more saturated will look brighter than the same object that is less saturated even when they have the same luminance.

 The difference between brightness and lightness is that the brightness is the intensity of the object independent of the light source.
 Lightness is the brightness of the object in respect to the light reflecting on it.
 This is important because the Helmholtz–Kohlrausch effect is a measure of the ratio between the two.

 Helmholtz color coordinates

 Similar to the Munsell color system, Helmholtz designed a color coordinate system, where chromaticity is defined by dominant wavelength and purity (chroma).

 The percentage of purity for each wavelength can be determined by the equation below:

 where %P is the percent of purity, S is the point being assessed, N is the position of the white point, and DW the dominant wavelength.

+Modelling

+The Helmholtz–Kohlrausch effect has been described in mathematical models by Fairchild and Pirrotta 1991, Nayatani 1997, and most recently by High, Green, and Nussbamm 2023, and Bhaumik and Leloup 2025 (for Virtual Reality environments).Given a color's CIELAB coordinates, these methods produce an adjusted "equivalent achromatic lightness" L*EAL, i.e. the shade of grey humans think is as bright as the color.